demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ## 1. Install firmware

+Before doing any serious actions with your device (for which I am not responsible, by the way, you do all actions at your own risk), I advise you

+1. Download the official GameSir World App application to your smartphone (in the Play Market it may be called simply GameSir)
+2. Connect your gamepad to your smartphone (using the A + HOME buttons on the gamepad.
+Note: if the gamepad is not in the list of Bluetooth devices, see the Reactivate pairing section)
+3. Add the gamepad to the GameSir application and look at the firmware version, perhaps you already have version 6300, if not, I advise you to install version 4200 which is more stable, than latest 6900 or 5700.

+## 1.1.
+Firmware 4200

+## 1.2.
+Firmware 6300

 You can find the official manual and firmware/software files [here](https://doc.xiaoji.com/zh/t4nlite/detail/1192.html).
 For some reason, this guide is only available in Chinese.

 ### 1.1.
 Gamepad firmware